Our school colours are blue, grey and white, and we respectfully request that children come to school wearing clothes of these colours only.

 Girls should wear grey skirts, grey trousers or pinafore dresses and white blouses in winter, with a royal blue cardigan or sweatshirt and grey tights.
 In the summer, dresses are pale blue and white checked and are worn with plain white socks (not patterned).
 Hair accessories should be blue.

 We expect children to wear safe and sensible shoes, which must be black.
-We do not allow open-toed sandals as they are not suitable for school.
-Boots should not be worn in the classroom.
+We do not allow trainers, open toed sandals or boots.

 Please note that the royal blue school fleece jackets are considered to be for outside wear rather than in the classroom.